kamok/heykamok.com-on-Rails/README.md

  2. Weather app
+ 		.
+Get and translate date to "Today/Tonight + 5/14", "Tomorrow 5/15", etc.
- 		b.
-Get high and low for everyone.
+ 		.
+Get icon text and summary for everyone.
-		a.
-Get the icon the page
+		.
+Translate icon text to weather icons.
+		.
+Change the font family of the entire section to Open Sans.

  A. Finish Services section
  B. Transfer data from wordpress into my blog.